roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "But, I have no intention to be stingy of Rapha's preference."

-_Fuu_, Hinagiku grew a breath.
+_Fhew_, Hinagiku grew a breath.
 She decided to flirt with Apricot for the time being, until Rapha will contact.

 ◇

-That house was located at the margin of Lydiyami City.
+That house was at the margin of Lydiyami City.
 The City is well planned, and has an exceedingly​ beautiful streetscape.
-The roads are extensive, and the trees in the medians contributes improvement of scenery​.
+The roads are extensive, and the trees in the medians contributes improvement a scenery​.
 Between a footpath and a roadway, there resides a flower bed, wherein were  blooming a colourful flowers.
 Hinagiku parked a large motorcycle——a type which floats in the air by Angie, of course——on the edge of the road.